-- b.
+- 2. The policies and procedures must also contain the following: - a.
+A description of the methodology and standard operating procedures used to identify and investigate Fraud and Abuse, and to recover overpayments or otherwise sanction Network Providers. - b.
 A description of specific controls in place for Fraud and Abuse detection, including an explanation of the technology used to identify aberrant billing patterns, claims edits, post processing review of claims, and record reviews. - c.
 The Contractor must develop a certification process that demonstrates the policies and procedures were reviewed and approved by the Contractor's senior management. - D. The Contractor shall establish a policy on referral of suspected Fraud and Abuse to the Department. - E. The Contractor shall create and disseminate written materials for the purpose of educating employees, managers, Network Providers, subcontractors and subcontractors' employees about Medical Assistance laws, the Contractor's policies and procedures for preventing and detecting Fraud and Abuse, and the rights of employees to act as whistleblowers. - F. The Contractor shall promptly refer any potential Fraud, waste, or Abuse that it identifies to centralized oversight agencies responsible for Fraud and Abuse detection and prosecution activities and cooperate fully with these agencies.
 Such agencies include, but are not limited to, the Department's Bureau of Program Integrity, Governor's Office of the Budget, Office of Attorney General's Medicaid Fraud Control Section, the Pennsylvania State Inspector General, the CMS Office of Inspector General, and the United States Justice Department.
 Such cooperation must include providing access to all necessary case information, computer files, and appropriate staff.
 In addition, such cooperation may include participating in periodic Fraud and Abuse training sessions, meetings, and joint reviews of subcontracted Providers or Participants. - G. The Contractor shall ensure that the Department's toll-free Medical Assistance Provider Compliance Hotline number and accompanying explanatory statement is distributed to its Participants and Network Providers through its Participant and Provider handbooks.

-Notwithstanding this requirement, the Contractor is not required to reprint handbooks for the sole purpose of revising them to include Medical Assistance Provider Compliance Hotline information.
-The
+Notwithstanding this requirement, the Contractor is not required to reprint handbooks for the sole purpose of revising them to include

-Contractor shall, however, include such information in any new version of these documents to be distributed to Participants and Network Providers.
+Medical Assistance Provider Compliance Hotline information.
+The Contractor shall, however, include such information in any new version of these documents to be distributed to Participants and Network Providers.

 - H. The Contractor may not knowingly have a Relationship with the following: - 1.
-An individual or entity who is debarred, suspended, or otherwise excluded from participating in procurement activities under the Federal Acquisition Regulation, 48 CFR Parts 1-51, or from participating in non-procurement activities under regulations issued under Executive Order No. 12549 or under guidelines implementing Executive Order No. 12549. - 2.
+An individual or entity who is debarred, suspended, or otherwise excluded from participating in procurement activities under the Federal Acquisition Regulation or from participating in non-procurement activities under regulations issued under Executive Order No. 12549 or under guidelines implementing Executive Order No. 12549. - 2.
 An individual or entity who is an Affiliate, as defined in the Federal Acquisition Regulation at 48 CFR § 2.101, of a person described in paragraph (l). - 3.
 An individual or entity that is excluded from participation in any federal health care program under Section 1128 or 1128A of the Social Security Act.

-"Relationship", for purposes of this section, is defined as follows:
+"Relationship," for purposes of this section, is defined as follows:

 - a.
 A director, officer, or partner of the Contractor. - b.
 A subcontractor of the Contractor. - c.
 A person with beneficial ownership of five percent (5%) or more of the Contractor's equity. - d.
-A Network Provider or person with an employment, consulting or other arrangement for the provision of items and services that are significant and material to the Contractor's obligations under this Agreement with the Department. - e.
+A Network Provider or person with an employment, consulting or other arrangement for the provision of items and services that are significant and material to the Contractor's obligations under this Agreement with the Department.

 The Contractor must disclose in writing any Relationship and require all Network Providers or subcontractors with whom the Contractor has entered into an agreement to disclose in writing any Relationship.